Lukobet/Darey.io_pbl/project17.md

 Check out the terraform documentation for security group rule

-Create a file and name it security.tf, copy and paste the code below
+Create a file and name it **security.tf**, copy and paste the code below

  ```
 # security group for alb, to allow acess from any where for HTTP and HTTPS traffic
 resource "aws_security_group" "ext-alb-sg" {